junxit/us-congress-bills-111/bill.md

 - **(a)** *Family assistance in commercial aviation accidents* Section 41113(b)(7) is amended by inserting before the period at the end the following: “, and that at least 60 days before the planned destruction of any unclaimed possession of a passenger a reasonable attempt will be made to notify the family of the passenger”.
 - **(b)** *Family assistance in commercial aviation accidents involving foreign carriers* Section 41313(c)(7) is amended by inserting before the period at the end the following: “, and that at least 60 days before the planned destruction of any unclaimed possession of a passenger a reasonable attempt will be made to notify the family of the passenger”.

 ## § 15.
-Coast Guard notification
+Notification of marine casualties

-Not later than 6 months after the date of enactment of this Act, the National Transportation Safety Board and the Secretary of the department in which the Coast Guard is operating shall issue regulations to provide the Board prompt notification through the Coast Guard of all marine casualties of potential investigative interest to the Board.
+Not later than 6 months after the date of enactment of this Act, the National Transportation Safety Board and the Secretary of the department in which the Coast Guard is operating shall jointly prescribe regulations to ensure the prompt notification and reporting of marine casualties by the Coast Guard to the Board.

 ## § 16.
 Use of board name, logo, initials, and seal